-Culture is not just represented by the beliefs we carry internally, but to better understand the primary values and characteristics of a society.
+We can organize behaviors and systems into categories-what the Air Force refers to as "cultural domains"-in order to better understand the primary values and characteristics of a society.
 A cross-culturally competent military member can use these domains-which include kinship, language and communication, and social and political systems and others (see chart on next page)-as tools for understanding and adapting to any culture.
 For example, by understanding the way a culture defines family and kinship, a US military member operating overseas can more effectively interact with members of that culture.